sapfo/contaminationX/README.md

 R https://cran.r-project.org

 doParallel R package.
-Can be installed by running
+Can be installed by running the following in R.
 ```
 install.packages("doParallel")
 ```
-inside R.